 How to Choose a Prenatal Multivitamin

-Not too long ago, a couple that I train were planning to start a family.
-The doctor had prescribed a multivitamin and they wanted to get my opinion.
-The product comes in a 30-day blister pack with 30 pink (a.m.) tablets and 30 blue (p.m.) tablets.
+Not long ago, a couple I train was planning to start a family.
+Their doctor prescribed a multivitamin, and they asked for my opinion.
+The product came in a 30-day blister pack with 30 pink (a.m.) tablets and 30 blue (p.m.) tablets.

-Before we discuss the medicinal ingredients, here’s what the “non-medicinal” ingredients look like:
+Before we even discuss the medicinal ingredients, let’s take a closer look at the “non-medicinal” ingredients:

 Pink (a.m.)
 Tablet: microcrystalline cellulose, pregelatinized starch, croscarmellose sodium, polyvinyl alcohol, fish gelatin, mono and diglycerides, titanium dioxide, macrogol/PEG 3350, alginate, hydroxypropyl methyl cellulose, calcium silicate, sodium lauryl sulfate, magnesium stearate, talc, acacia gum, pea starch, silicon dioxide, FD&C Red #40 Aluminum Lake, carnauba wax, FD&C Blue #1 Aluminum Lake, FD&C Yellow #6 Aluminum Lake, ammonium hydroxide, n-butyl alcohol, D&C Red #27 Aluminum Lake, FD&C Blue #2 Aluminum Lake, isopropyl alcohol, propylene glycol, shellac glaze, and simethicone.

-I typically recommend a prenatal multivitamin that can only be obtained from a licensed healthcare professional.
-The product comes in 30 daily packets with 2 green (multi) tablets and 4 white (mineral) tablets in each packet.
-This is what it contains as far as “non-medicinal” ingredients:
+Now, compare that to a professional-grade prenatal multivitamin that can only be obtained through a licensed healthcare professional.
+This product comes in daily packets, each containing two green (multi) tablets and four white (mineral) tablets.
+Here’s the list of “non-medicinal” ingredients:

 Green (Multi) Tablet: cellulose, croscarmellose sodium, stearic acid (vegetable), silicon dioxide, and coating (hypromellose, hydroxypropylcellulose, medium chain triglycerides, and sodium copper chlorophyllin).